silverbulletmd/silverbullet/docs/API/editor.md

 `editor.openNavigator(name, opts?)`

-Opens a navigator view, returning whether it opened.
+Opens a view, returning whether it opened.
 False means the view isn't there to open -- typically because it's defined in Space Lua that hasn't been indexed yet -- so a caller can fall back to something else.

 **Parameters:**